 There will be one award recipient chosen each year and honored at a WCET event or through another award winner showcase.
-Recipients will receive a complimentary registration to attend the closest WCET event, Annual Meeting, or Summit event.
+Recipients will receive a complimentary registration to attend an upcoming WCET event (i.e. the WCET Annual Meeting, or virtual Member Summit).

 When nominating Crystal Faulkner for the 2019 award, her colleagues noted that she is a thought leader in educational technology who strives to “be a forerunning in the field.”
 She is an accomplished presenter, and her work has been used as a case study for the implementation of successful educational technologies, and she is active outside of her institution to create educational content for faculty.
 One of her most impressive projects was working to connect distance education students with services such as research assistance through her institution’s library.
 This is just one of the many ways her colleagues distinguished Faulkner and how she focuses on elevating the online student experience for her institution and promoting student success.